 In the Spring of 2018, Quatia Osorio made a big decision: she was going back to school.
-The Providence, Rhode Island, resident had decided to enroll in a Midwife program, to build upon the work she had been doing as a maternal health worker and doula in her community.
-Then came the question of what her absence would mean for her community.
+The Providence, Rhode Island, resident had decided to enroll in a nurse-midwife program, to build upon the work she had been doing as a maternal health worker and doula in her community.
+Then came the question of what her absence would mean.

 "I realized that I would be leaving my work, but I didn’t want there to be fewer services for mothers of color,” she told us.
-“Right now, there are only 2 black women birth doulas in the entire state of Rhode Island.”
+“Right now, there are only two black, women birth doulas in the entire state of Rhode Island.”

 Maternal health in the U.S. is harshly divided across racial lines.
-According to recent reporting on government data “black infants in America are now more than twice as likely to die as white infants — 11.3 per 1,000 black babies, compared with 4.9 per 1,000 white babies, according to the most recent government data.”
-And Osorio believes that the lack of accessible and culturally-relevant medical services available to black communities and other communities of color is a driving factor of this crisis.
+According to recent reporting on government data “black infants in America are now more than twice as likely to die as white infants — 11.3 per 1,000 black babies, compared with 4.9 per 1,000 white babies.”
+And Osorio believes that the lack of accessible and culturally-relevant medical services available to black communities and other communities of color is a driving factor of the crisis.

-The numbers on today’s maternal health outcomes are accompanied by a long history of violent racism towards black women and pregnant people in the medical system.
+The numbers on today’s maternal health outcomes are accompanied by a long history of violent racism towards Black, Indigenous, and POC women and pregnant people in the medical system.
 This history includes gynecological experimentation on black women in slavery and the forced sterilization of Latinx and Native American women in the United States.

-These legacies persist in contemporary accounts of poor treatment, discrimination, and microaggression in the health system, leading many people of color to experience the medical system as a site of trauma.
+These legacies persist in contemporary accounts of poor treatment, discrimination, and microaggression in the health system, leading many people of color to experience the medical system as a site of fear and trauma.
 Across the country, black midwives and doulas have become outspoken about the need for specific care for black women in the midst of a reproductive health crisis.
-As policy-makers begin to pay attention to the impact of doulas and midwives - such as HB5609, a bill in the Rhode Island House of Representatives that would expand medical coverage to include perinatal doula services - having culturally-relevant training programs for birth workers of colors becomes even more imperative.
+As policy-makers begin to pay attention to the impact of doulas and midwives - an example being HB5609, a bill in the Rhode Island House of Representatives that would expand medical coverage to include perinatal doula services - having culturally-relevant training programs for birth workers of colors becomes even more imperative.